prosyslab/turbo-tv-artifact/README.md

 ./exp eval --overhead
 ```

-The following command will augment the corpus already been created.
+The following command will augment and validate the corpus already been created.
 ```bash
 ./exp eval --overhead --corpus benchmarks/corpus/
 ```